gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - we start from data flow diagram (acquired in Requirements stage)
 - in OO, data is encapsulated in indiavidual object
 - system decomposed into subroutines hierarchially according to system functionality
-  - behaviour hiding
+  - behaviour hiding with _secrets_:
+    - input formats
+    - screen formats
+    - messages
-  - software hiding
+  - software hiding with _secrets_:
+    - algorithms
+    - data structures
-  - machine hiding
+  - machine hiding with _secrets_:
+    - hardware machine
+    - VM
+    - interfaces
 - we start building from bottom-up
+- map requirements to main/subroutine
+  - find tranform or transaction flow
+  - transform flow is mapped with a controlling module
+  - transaction center is at origin of action paths called the dispatcher control module

 ![](img/ms1.PNG)

 ![](img/ms2.PNG)

-- not good design
-  - not easy to maintain

 #### Benefits
 - easy to decompose system